 In order to slow the spread of COVID-19, it’s critical to stay home and follow these steps if you’re not feeling well.

 Our Community Commitment

 At the heart of CCAD’s mission is our creative community.
 As we return to on-campus learning and activities, it’s important for us to find ways to engage in basic care for ourselves and for one another.
 Learn more.

 Residential students living in the Design Square Apartments or Schottenstein Residence Hall will have access to their respective living space 24 hours a day and will be supervised by a front desk assistant, CCAD Safety & Security officers, and a Resident Advisor.
 All residential students must show their ID to front desk staff at all times.
 Please continue to use the CCAD Safety & Security Office (614.222.6165) for emergency support when on campus.
 Call 911 for immediate assistance or if you’re off campus.

-Beginning Friday, June 4, CCAD students living in CCAD residence halls may host guests.
+CCAD students living in CCAD residence halls may host one registered guest at a time.
+The guest registration process and related policies will be shared with students during the initial move-in meetings.
+No guests are permitted prior to Aug.
+30. Students living in Schottenstein Residence Hall are permitted to host overnight guests on weekends only.
+Design Square Apartment Residents may host overnight guests any day of the week.
 Students who are selected for random testing and miss their testing appointment will not be able to host a guest until they complete their COVID-19 testing.
 Students in isolation or quarantine are not permitted to host a guest.
-Students must register their guest with Housing & Residence Life in advance.

 CCAD will provide food service options in the fall.
 We will follow local health department guidelines to ensure the safety of our community.
 All residential students are required to have a meal plan.